openshift/enhancements/enhancements/oc/day2-add-nodes.md

 - It’s the official cluster administration tool, so it is expected to be already available in the target cluster environment
 - It already supports the kubeconfig file for interacting with the target cluster (it’s relevant since it contains several pieces of information required for adding the nodes, as explained in the design section)
-- It already offers a couple of commands to manually approve/deny certificate signing requests (CRSs) when adding new nodes
+- It already offers a couple of commands to manually approve/deny certificate signing requests (CSRs) when adding new nodes

 The usage of `oc` will also help in reducing the amount of information that the user will need to provide, resulting thus in a simplified input configuration file.